oinopion/cue/README.md

 When you open VS Code point it to a working checkout of this repo and you should see a pop-up with "Reopen in Container".
 That builds and starts Docker containers using definitions from [docker-compose.yml](.devcontainer/docker-compose.yml).
-Futher settings are in [devcontainer.json](.devcontainer/devcontainer.json).
+Further settings are in [devcontainer.json](.devcontainer/devcontainer.json).

-### Development tasks supported by VS Code
+### Development tasks supported by VS Code setup

+* Running mix commands in the VS Code terminal

+  When you open the project in VS Code in container mode, you'll be able to run terminal in the main dev container.
+It's configured for Elixir development, ie. mix tasks, like `mix test` and `mix deps.get`

 * Running Postgres

-  Postgres is started as it's own container.
-It's available both from within the main dev container (at `db:5432`) and from the host machine (at `localhost:5432`).
+  Postgres is started in it's own container.
+It's available both from within the main dev container (at `db:5432`) and from the host machine (via forwarded port, at `localhost:5432`).
+When the container is firts created, an app-specific use is created with username & password set to `cue`.

+  The main dev container also has `psql` (postgres client) installed and you can use it to explore the database quickly.
+Run `psql` for the dev database and `psql cue_test` for the test one.